 AHA has at times approved modernization vacancies due to pest infestation.
-In addition, as the Physical Needs Assessment (PNA) recommendations are implemented and RAD/Repositioning activities move forward there may be a need to request approved vacancies depending on the level of unit improvements.
-In addition, AHA may require units be placed offline to complete treatment for pests including but not limited to bed bugs and roaches.
-These actions are due to extermination protocols in order to prepare units for marketing and occupancy.
+In addition, as the Physical Needs Assessment (PNA) recommendations are implemented, and RAD/Repositioning activities move forward there may be a need to request approved vacancies depending on the level of unit improvements.
+In addition, AHA may require units be placed offline due to a variety of reasons including but not limited to:

+- Undergoing Modernization (not under construction), - Undergoing Modernization (Contract awarded), - Casualty loss - To complete treatment for pests including but not limited to bed bugs and roaches.
+These actions are due to extermination protocols to prepare units for marketing and occupancy.

-Continue to maintain 50 units designated for elderly families through 2023:
+Continue to maintain 50 units designated for elderly families through 2025:

-In 2005, 2007, 2009, 2011, 2013, 2015, 2017, 2019 and again in 2021 AHA requested additional 2-year extensions for 50 units designated for elderly families.
-AHA anticipates requesting HUD for an extension Elderly Designation Plan for an additional 2 years, in 2023.
+In 2005, 2007, 2009, 2011, 2013, 2015, 2017, 2019, 2021 and again in 2023 AHA plans to request an additional 2-year extensions for 50 units designated for elderly families.
+AHA anticipates requesting HUD for an extension Elderly Designation Plan for an additional 2 years, in 2023 for 2024-25.